The Association of Private Museums of Russia: Activity

 As a result of the exhibition "Private Museums of Russia.
 Talents of Russia" held in Moscow in 2019 with the support of the Ministry of Culture of the Russian Federation, the first catalog of Private Museums of Russia was published in three languages (Russian, English, Chinese).
-More than 500 museums are classified into several groups by subject: ethnographic, military history, general history, fine art, everyday life history, applied art, folk art, political history, and natural science museums.
-The catalog is updated annually.

 In 2020, after the museum lockdown, the Ministry of Culture of the Russian Federation, the Union of Museums of Russia, and the Association of Private Museums of Russia designed the 2021-2023 Development Program for Private Museums.
 The final document is advisory both for the Ministry of Culture and for local government.
-The association is represented in the Expert Council for the Selection of Museum Items, headed by the Deputy Minister of Culture Alla Manilova.
-The Association provides legal support for private museums registration as non-profit organizations and further integration into the federation museum space.

 In 2021, The Ministry of Culture, together with the Russian Union of Travel Industry and Tour Operators' Association of Russia, launched a new project "Museum Routes of Russia", in which the Association of Private Museums of Russia is directly involved.
-The association team travels to the regions of Russia to discover museums, estimate their tourist attractiveness, and add them to the catalog.
-With the help of volunteers, the Association makes small films about museum collections, which are publicly available on its YouTube channel, the magazine Private Museums of Russia is issued quarterly, demonstrating the diversity of the cultural landscape of Russia.